Manuals

 Close Dante controller if opened on your computer.

-Plug an Ethernet cable to your computer (Wifi must be disabled)
+Plug an Ethernet cable to your computer (Wifi must be disabled).

 Plug this cable – without any additional router or switch in between – to the Dante port of the KLANG device.